 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-It can be difficult to determine when to go to an Immediate Care Center, the Orthopaedic Clinic or the Emergency Room.
+In 2019, NorthShore will nearly triple the number of Immediate Care locations- with six new centers on the north side of Chicago and five new sites in the suburbs.
+It can be difficult to determine when to go to an Immediate Care Center, the Orthopaedic Immediate Care or the Emergency Room.
 Daniel Goggin, ATC, Practice Manager at the NorthShore Orthopaedic Institute, gives us the breakdown of when and where you should go to receive attention for your immediate medical care need.

 Immediate Care Centers